mdipierro/web2py-cordova/README.md

 ### Notes

-This is a work in progress and the plan is to make it easier to build responsive apps that work with web and Crodova out of the box, easy to develop and powered by the web2py backend.
+This is a work in progress and the plan is to make it easier to build responsive apps that work with web and Cordova out of the box, easy to develop and powered by the web2py backend.